- Beyond the Aquila Rift Explained: What The Ending Really Means - April 4, 2022

-Sharp Objects with Amy Adams in the main role, joined by Patricia Clarkson, Eliza Scanlen, and Sophia Lillis.
-We’re going to analyze the mysteries of the show and, if you finished it and are dying to see more, keep reading because there are some good recommendations coming for you.
+Sharp Objects features Amy Adams in the main role, joined by Patricia Clarkson, Eliza Scanlen, and Sophia Lillis.
+We’re going to analyze the mysteries of the show and, if you finished it and are dying to see more, keep reading because there are some good recommendations of shows like Sharp Objects coming for you.

 The queen of the underworld.
 When Amma chooses to be the goddess Persephone at that twisted family dinner, she’s left with the most sinister side of that term, which links her to the Christian meaning of hell as the place where bad people are punished for all eternity.
 It’s also the side that Ulysses meets when, during his Odyssey, he visits the underworld kingdom of the dead and meets his “Iron Queen” there.

 Besides, Persephone is a goddess with double life; after being abducted by Hades, the god of death, she ends up dividing her year into two stages of six months: on one hand, she goes up to the surface to be with her mother, Demeter, the goddess of agriculture, during those months spring arrives; on the other hand, she returns to her domains beneath the earth, and her absence brings the winter.